 Incurred is an accounting term that means that all transactions, regardless of their nature, must be recorded when they occur.
-It means that the accountant must recognize and record the transaction on the date when it occurred rather than on the date when the transaction was actually paid.
+It means that an accountant must recognize and record the transaction on the date when it occurred rather than on the date when the transaction was actually paid.

-They may occur through payments of new and old claims, revaluation of claims already captured in the accounting records, as well as changes in loss reserves.
+This may occur through payments of new and old claims, revaluation of claims already captured in the accounting records, as well as changes in loss reserves.
 The sources of incurred losses are explained in detail below:

 1. Policyholder claims

 A policyholder makes a claim for compensation when he/she suffers a loss on the insured loss or event.
-For example, if the policyholder purchased a flood insurance coverage for his business and the floods cause damage to the business, the insurance company will be required to compensate the policyholder.
+For example, if the policyholder purchased flood insurance coverage for his business and floods cause damage to the business, the insurance company will be required to compensate the policyholder.